Intro to Mutual Funds

 How it works

-Mutual fund portfolios are managed by investment professionals who are dedicated to evaluating economic and financial market trends.
+Mutual funds are managed by investment professionals who are dedicated to evaluating economic and financial market trends.
 These professional portfolio managers research, select and monitor investments they think will help the funds meet their goals.

 Mutual fund shares are sold and redeemed by the fund itself, or through a broker acting for the fund, so you don’t have to wait for a seller or buyer to be located.
 Shares can generally be purchased and redeemed on any business day when the markets are open.
 Keep in mind that share values can fluctuate and purchase or redemption fees may apply.